dutterbutter/paymaster-ui-starter/README.md

 To change the greeting message, navigate to `localhost:3000` in your web browser.
 Make sure you have MetaMask set up for the zkSync Testnet.

-If you possess one of the six Infinity Stones from the [InfinityStone contract](https://goerli.explorer.zksync.io/address/0x7CDBF2F07F4204Be589888bD480f3761AAE00061), then the transaction fees will be covered by the Stark Industries paymaster.
+If you possess the applicable NFT then the transaction fees will be covered by the paymaster.

 Enter a new greeting message and submit it by clicking the "Change greeting" button.